WordPress/Requests/docs/usage-advanced.md

 Secure Requests with SSL
 ------------------------

+It is recommended to always use secure requests whenever the server setup allows for it.

-Setting the `'verify'` option to `true` enables certificate verification using the certificate authority list provided by the server environment:
+Setting the `$options['verify']` key to `true` when initiating a request enables certificate verification using the certificate authority list provided by the server environment:

 ```php
 // Use server-provided certificate authority list.